A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents: Model

-\item \textbf{Optimization Problem}: Let $\prup{u}{P_1}$ be the probability measure corresponding to policy-profile $u\in\uspace$ and initial-distribution $P_1$, and let $\E{u}{P_1}$ denote the corresponding expectation operator.\footnote{The existence and uniqueness of $\prup{u}{P_1}$ can be ensured by an adaptation of the Ionesca-Tulcea theorem \cite{tulcea49}.} We define \textit{infinite-horizon expected total discounted costs} $C:\uspace\ra \mbb{R} \cup \{ \infty \}$ and $D:\uspace \ra \mbb{R}^K$ as
+\item \textbf{Decision Process}: Let $\prup{u}{P_1}$ be the probability measure corresponding to policy-profile $u\in\uspace$ and initial-distribution $P_1$, and let $\E{u}{P_1}$ denote the corresponding expectation operator.\footnote{The existence and uniqueness of $\prup{u}{P_1}$ can be ensured by an adaptation of the Ionesca-Tulcea theorem \cite{tulcea49}.} We define \textit{infinite-horizon expected total discounted costs} $C:\uspace\ra \mbb{R} \cup \{ \infty \}$ and $D:\uspace \ra \mbb{R}^K$ as